Aids Test Positive? Now What?

 Testing HIV positive...What is the next step?

 It's hard to imagine what could chill one's soul more than finding out you are HIV positive.
 So frightening is the prospect that many people do not get tested just to avoid the possibility of being given the bad news.
 Although very frightening, finding out you are HIV positive is not a death sentence.
 It also doesn't mean you have AIDS.
-HIV is the virus that can cause AIDS defining illnesses.
+HIV is a virus that can cause AIDS-defining illnesses.
 One can be HIV positive without having AIDS.
 Although there is no medicine or treatment to rid the body entirely of HIV, there are several medicines that can keep the virus in check, and allow the HIV positive person to lead a long, healthy, productive life.
 This being said, the fact remains that finding out you have been infected can be scary, confusing, and depressing.
 So what can we do to get through this rough time and go on with our lives?

 Find a support system.
 It is a fact that living with HIV will change your life.